wearerequired/wp-team-list/README.md

 **Note:** WP Team List supports many of the arguments [`WP_User_Query`](https://codex.wordpress.org/Class_Reference/WP_User_Query "WordPress Codex Codex WP_User_Query") supports.

+**Block**
+Use the "Team List" block in the block-based editor to display one or more team lists in any post types.

 **Shortcode**

 Use the `[wp_team_list]` shortcode to display a team list in your posts.
 Supported arguments: